 Representative samples and measurements taken as required herein shall be representative of the volume and nature of the monitored discharge.
-Analyses of pH and dissolved oxygen should not be completed by a certified laboratory, as they are field tests.

 2. Reporting

 The Permittee shall report monitoring results below the reporting limit (RL) of a particular instrument as "<" the value of the RL.
 For example, if an instrument has a RL of 0.1 mg/L and a parameter is not detected at a value of 0.1 mg/L or greater, the concentration shall be reported as "<0.1 mg/L." "Non-detected," "undetected," "below detection limit," and "zero" are unacceptable reporting results, and are permit reporting violations.